axetrodome/daily-challenge/README.md

 # daily-challenge

-Codes here is not the best solution to the problem, the goal of doing this to enhance my logical thinking and problem solving skills
+Codes here is not the best solution to the problem, the goal of doing this is to enhance my logical thinking and problem solving skills